loft-sh/terraform-provider-loft/docs/index.md

 The Loft Provider provides resources to manage your Loft Spaces and Virtual Clusters using Terraform.

+~> This provider is deprecated for Loft versions 3.4 and above, and all versions of vCluster Platform.
+Users can now use the [kubernetes terraform provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest) with a [platform authenticated kube config](https://www.vcluster.com/docs/platform/api/authentication#log-in-via-cli).

 ## Example Usage

 Create a Project using terraform